rocky-linux/wiki.rockylinux.org/docs/team/infrastructure/awx_scm_guidelines.md

           in AWX.
 These are typically for basic tasks.

 import -> Playbooks that should be imported from the top level playbooks or
-          used to "import" or "add" data somewhere (eg a database or LDAP)
+          used to "import" or "add" data somewhere (e.g., a database or LDAP)

 role-* -> These playbooks call roles for potential infrastructure tasks or even
           roles in general.